Sunday, September 01, 2024

 Mr. Adamchak science teacher died 2022.

-Mr. Richard history teacher deceased for a few years.
+Mr. Richard history teacher passed in 2018.

 Manchester High School 1973-76: